-Best practice during testing is to have the student use only the PNP Profile supports or a combination of supports that the student has been using during regular classroom instruction.
+Best practice during testing is to provide students with the PNP Profile supports or a combination of supports that the student has been using during regular instruction.
 Unfamiliar supports may be distracting and even detrimental during assessment.

 DECIDING THE ACCESSIBILITY SUPPORTS THAT ARE NEEDED